-- work with the European Commission to further develop the central coordination of EU+ countries' resettlement programmes; - support, upon request, EU+ countries' resettlement and humanitarian admission programmes through tailor-made support actions; - within the EUAA resettlement and humanitarian admission network, facilitate cooperation, coordination and use of capacity development tools through dedicated meetings, resettlement training, the development of operational tools and the collection and dissemination of relevant data; - at the request of EU+ countries, coordinate technical cooperation and facilitate the sharing of infrastructure and logistical support, including through the implementation, development and implementation of operational activities derived from the RSF in Türkiye;
+- work with the European Commission to further develop the central coordination of EU+ countries' resettlement programmes; - support, upon request, EU+ countries' resettlement and humanitarian admission programmes through tailor-made support actions; - within the EUAA resettlement and humanitarian admission network, facilitate cooperation, coordination and use of capacity development tools through dedicated meetings, resettlement training, the development of operational tools and the collection and dissemination of relevant data;

-39 Commission Recommendation of 23-09-2020 on legal pathways to protection in the EU: promoting resettlement, humanitarian admission and other complementary pathways, C(2020) 6467.
+&lt;sup>35 Commission Recommendation of 23-09-2020 on legal pathways to protection in the EU: promoting resettlement, humanitarian admission and other complementary pathways, C(2020) 6467.

-- participate in the implementation of international agreements concluded by the European Union with countries outside the EU in the area of resettlement, such as the voluntary humanitarian admission scheme.
-Subject to prior approval of the Commission and after consultation with the MB40; - support the planning and implementation of community sponsorship programmes and complementary pathways to international protection with interested EU+ countries.
+- at the request of EU+ countries, coordinate technical cooperation and facilitate the sharing of infrastructure and logistical support, including through the implementation, development and implementation of operational activities derived from the RSF in Türkiye; - participate in the implementation of international agreements concluded by the European Union with countries outside the EU in the area of resettlement, such as the voluntary humanitarian admission scheme.
+Subject to prior approval of the Commission and after consultation with the MB; and - support the planning and implementation of community sponsorship programmes and complementary pathways to international protection with interested EU+ countries.

-2024 (planned) 2022 (actual) Financial resources EUR 2 591 000 (BL 3203 External dimension - Resettlement) 1 686 286 (BL 3203 External dimension - Resettlement) Human resources 4 TA, 1 CA & SNE 2 TA, 1 SNE Estimates of quantifiable workload drivers area of resettlement and humanital sponsorship programmes and confinternational protection.
-Assistance to 10 EU+ countries extheir resettlement and humanitarial development and implementation from the RSF in Türkiye; Relevant policy developments (e.g. Asylum41, recommendation on leg EU42, EC resettlement pledging extending the second programment of the second pro s on specific topics of interest in the arian admission, community implementary pathways to spected to be in need of support in an admission efforts, through of operational activities derived in the sercise, Union Resettlement in Humanitarian Admission Scheme,

-To facilitate Member State planning, coordination and implementation of measures and programmes in the area of resettlement, humanitarian admission, community sponsorship and complementary pathways to international protection in the EU.
+2024 (planned) 2022 (actual) Financial resources EUR 2 504 000 (BL 3203 External dimension - Resettlement) EUR 1 686 286 (BL 3203 External dimension - Resettlement) Human resources 4 TA, 1 CA & SNE 2 TA, 1 SNE Estimates of quantifiable workload drivers 4 TA, 1 CA &amp; SNE 2 TA, 1 SNE delivery of at least 10 activities aimed at enhancing technical cooperation among EU+ countries on specific topics of interest in the area of resettlement and humanitarian admission, community sponsorship programmes and complementary pathways to international protection; assistance to 10 EU+ countries expected to be in need of support in their resettlement and humanitarian admission efforts, through development and implementation of operational activities derived from the RSF in Türkiye; relevant policy developments (e.g. New Pact on Migration and Asylum, recommendation on legal pathways to protection in the EU, EC resettlement pledging exercise, Union Resettlement Framework Regulation, Voluntary Humanitarian Admission Scheme, UNHCR Projected Global Resettlement Needs 2022).
+Objective 1 To facilitate Member State planning, coordination and implementation of measures and programmes in the area of resettlement, humanitarian admission, community sponsorship and complementary pathways to international protection in the EU.